ruddrd09/React-Express-Bulma/README.md

 Steps to run ->
 After installing the repository on your system, run -> "npm install" for the Express dependencies,
-"npm install client-install" for React dependencies Cdn is used for using Bulma in the project
+"npm install client-install" for React dependencies in the root folder, Cdn is used for using Bulma in the project

 Run the project using "npm run dev".